Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    technologies that have been tested and deployed
    in several large scale streaming deployments.

    To adress this interoperability point, two key interfaces and their protocol specification have been identified.
-   The first, CMAF Ingest, mainly aims as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers and or storage or content delivery network facilities.
+   The first, CMAF Ingest, mainly functions as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers cloud storage or content delivery networks.

    The section on interfaces and profiles provides more background and motivation around these two interfaces that both use HTTP POST.